melkemaryam/m_thesis/proposal/project_methodology.md

 6. Compare the results with different datasets
 7. Create a pipeline to automate these processes and put everything together as a framework for future work

-The above steps leave room for further possible extensions, if time and resources allow itL
+The above steps leave room for further possible extensions, if time and resources allow it:
-1. add news articles in other languages than English to teh dataset
+1. add news articles in other languages than English to the dataset
 2. let Chat-GPT annotate the dataset

 Justification: